Skip to main content

 Using a signature verification configuration file to check a policy OCI artifact

-You can test if a policy passes verification using the verification config file.
-Use the --verification-config-path flag of the kwctl verify command
+You can test if a policy passes verification using the verification configuration file.
+Use the --verification-config-path flag of the kwctl verify command.

 $ cat signatures_requirements.yaml